Welcome to Kyegu Buddhist Institute

 Forestville Memorial Hall, 3 Starkey Street, Forestville NSW 2087

-His Holiness will bestow Mahasiddha Thangtong Gyalpo’s Long Life Empowerment Tsewang Lo-gyama – Hundred Year Longevity Empowerment.
+His Holiness bestowed Mahasiddha Thangtong Gyalpo’s Long Life Empowerment Tsewang Lo-gyama – Hundred Year Longevity Empowerment.
 Longevity is crucial for a Dharma practitioner, to maximise their time in this body in advancing along the path of Dharma.

-Refreshments will be provided.
-This will be the main event hosted for the Northern Beaches area of Sydney.
+This was the main event hosted for the Northern Beaches area of Sydney.

 ------- ------- -------